Lucia Contini Anselmi

 Lucia Contini Anselmi (15 October 1876 – after 1913) was an Italian pianist and composer.

+Life

-She was born in Vercelli and studied piano with Giovanni Sgambati and composition with Alessandro Parisotti at the Conservatory in Rome.
-After completing her studies, she toured as a concert pianist.
-She received a gold medal for Ludentia at the International Competition for Composers at Perugia in 1913.
+She was born on 15 October 1876 in Vercelli, Piedmont. was an Italian pianist and composer.
+She studied piano with Giovanni Sgambati and composition with Alessandro Parisotti at the Conservatory in Rome.
+After completing her studies, she toured as a concert pianist in Italy and overseas.
+She received a gold medal for her piano work Ludentia at the International Competition for Composers at Perugia in 1913.
+Contini Anselmi's fame allowed her a personal reception by Queen Margherita of Italy.

+Contini Anselmi composed more than thirty works, mostly for piano but also eight for orchestra, three for violin and piano.
+She also composed a ballet, Driadi e satiri (Dryads and Satyrs), and an operetta, La Sponda Magica (The Magic Shore), a fairy opera in three acts.
+She published a treatise in 1908 Della tecnica per l’esecuzione della musica sul pianoforte e sua interpretazione (On the technique of performing music on the piano and its interpretation).

+Her death date is unknown, although it is generally agree that she died after 1913.
+Some of her works were performed at the University of Melbourne in 2020.

 Works

 Anselmi's works include compositions for orchestra, solo piano, violin and cello.
 Selected works include: